Philipp Wollscheid: Retirement

 Following his release from Metz, Wollscheid returned to his home town of Wadern, and began playing for his friend's successful five-a side futsal team.
 In an interview in October 2019 Wollscheid revealed that he no longer enjoyed being a professional footballer.—“Had I been able to play without emotion, I would probably have carried on for another six years".
 “But I realised that I would only be going to work to earn money and I said to myself that cannot be right.”
 "The football business in general is simply wrong.
 One day you will be praised by everyone to the sky, the next you are not good enough anymore.
 I have never been able to endure these ups and downs.”

 International career

 He represented the German national under-20 football team on one occasion.
 On 29 May 2013, he made his international debut for Germany national team in a friendly game against Ecuador in Boca Raton, Florida.
+His second and last cap came three days later in a 3–4 loss against the United States in Washington, D.C.